Stability and decoherence analysis of the silicon vacancy in 3C-SiC: Results

 \subsection{Free Induction Decay}

 The research on FID is interesting for many reasons.
-In the literature experiments are described that elucidate the quantum mechanical origins of the FID signal and spin noise~\cite{hoult2001quantum}.
+In the literature, experiments are described that elucidate the quantum mechanical origins of the FID signal and spin noise~\cite{hoult2001quantum}.
 FID has also been used as a means of controlling the phase and amplitude of extreme ultraviolet photons~\cite{bengtsson2017space}.
-Our main objective in studying FID, and the goal of this subsection, is to evaluate the qubit's decoherence time after free evolution and to compare it with the one we obtain after a given control procedure is applied (cfr. subsection 5.2).

-Therefore, in this subsection we focus on the FID process~\cite{schweiger2001principles}, i.e. we let the system freely evolve after the preparation of the qubit.
-The preparation is obtained via the application of a $\pi/2$ pulse to the qubit in the $\vert0\rangle$ state, so that the initial state is the one given in Eq. \ref{eq:initstate}, and the entire FID process can be described as
+Our main objective in studying the FID, and the goal of this subsection, is to evaluate the qubit's decoherence time after free evolution and to compare it with the one obtained after a given control procedure is applied (cfr.
+Hahn-echo below). \\ Therefore, in this subsection we focus on the FID process~\cite{schweiger2001principles}, i.e. we let the system freely evolve after the preparation of the qubit.
+In general, the qubit coherence is defined as the off-diagonal component of the density matrix, or~\cite{seo2016quantum}